Memorable Manitobans: Robert Elphinstone Park (1885-1971)

 Born at Leytonstone, England on 21 June 1885, son of Elphinestone Fleeming Park (1950-1919) and Jessie Campbell Orr (1854-1937), he came to Canada in 1903.
 He settled at Winnipeg and attended St. John’s College, graduating in Theology.

-He became a Deacon (1910) and Priest of the Diocese of Rupertsland (1911), serving in Parishes at Miniota, St. Marks Anglican Church, St. Michael’s Anglican Church at Winnipeg, and the Algoma Diocese of Byng Inlet, Ontario before returning Elmwood for the position of Rector at St. Cuthbert’s in Elmwood in December 1923, a role he retained until 1952.
+He became a Deacon (1910) and Priest of the Diocese of Rupertsland (1911), serving in Parishes at Miniota (1910-?), St. Marks Anglican Church, St. Michael’s Anglican Church at Winnipeg, and the Algoma Diocese of Byng Inlet, Ontario before returning Elmwood for the position of Rector at St. Cuthbert’s Anglican in December 1923, a role he retained until 1952.
 He went on to be Canon of St. John’s Cathedral, Rural Dean of Winnipeg, and Archdeacon of Winnipeg (?-1953), after which he retired.
 Remaining active in retirement, he was also Priest at St. Saviour’s Morse Place (1953-1961).

 “New Rector for Elmwood,” Winnipeg Tribune, 27 October 1923, page 2.